haythamfayek/haythamfayek.github.io/index.md

 ---
 <br/>

-I am a Senior Lecturer in the Data Science and Artificial Intelligence Discipline in the School of Computing Technologies at the [Royal Melbourne Institute of Technology (RMIT University)](https://www.rmit.edu.au) in Melbourne, VIC, where I lead the machine learning and intelligence group and affiliate with the [Evolutionary Computing and Machine Learning (ECML) Group](https://titan.csit.rmit.edu.au/~e46507/ecml/index.php), the [AI Innovation Lab](https://www.rmit.edu.au/about/schools-colleges/science/research/research-areas/computer-science-and-information-technology/ai-innovation-lab), the [Centre for Information Discovery and Data Analytics (CIDDA)](https://www.rmit.edu.au/research/centres-collaborations/centre-for-information-discovery-and-data-analytics), and the [Centre for Industrial AI Research & Innovation (CIARI)](https://www.rmit.edu.au/research/centres-collaborations/centre-for-industrial-ai-research-and-innovation).
+I am a Senior Lecturer in the Data Science and Artificial Intelligence Discipline in the School of Computing Technologies at the [Royal Melbourne Institute of Technology (RMIT University)](https://www.rmit.edu.au) in Melbourne, VIC, where I lead the machine learning and intelligence group and affiliate with the [Evolutionary Computing and Machine Learning (ECML) Group](https://titan.csit.rmit.edu.au/~e46507/ecml/index.php), the [AI Innovation Lab](https://www.rmit.edu.au/about/schools-colleges/science/research/research-areas/computer-science-and-information-technology/ai-innovation-lab), and the [Centre for Industrial AI Research & Innovation (CIARI)](https://www.rmit.edu.au/research/centres-collaborations/centre-for-industrial-ai-research-and-innovation).

 I was a Postdoctoral Research Scientist at [Meta/Facebook Research](https://research.fb.com) in Seattle, WA, from August 2018 to January 2020.
 Prior, I received a PhD from RMIT in 2019.